Installation process

 operator: Exists

-The total number of required GPUs for each worker deployment is calculated using the specified checkpoints config entries pipeline_parallel_size
+The total number of required GPUs for each worker deployment is calculated using the specified checkpoints config entries pipeline_parallel_size and tensor_parallel_sizeand automatically added to the worker K8s Deployment resources section:

 resources: